eliza-m/LRRpredictor_v1/README.md

 ## Project status
 Future updates planned for version 1.1:
 * RaptorX-Property is currently being updated and as this is finished, LRRpredictor will integrate these updates as well as a newer version of HHsuite (currently not compatible with RaptorX-Property).
-* The project cannot be installed on Ubuntu WSL (Windows Linux Subsystem).
+* The project cannot be installed on Ubuntu WSL (Windows Linux Subsystem) or MacOS.
 This will be fixed in v1.1.
 * LRRpredictor currently accepts only single sequence input in FASTA format.
 A feature update for other sequence formats, as well as multiple sequence fasta input files is currently being implemented.